dvdmtw98/notes/My Vault/Software Engineering/Programming Languages/C/C Pointers.md

 ---

 Allows us to pass variables by its reference (address)
-Accessing a value using its address of the pointer is called **dereferencing the pointer**
+Accessing a value using the address of the pointer is called **dereferencing the pointer**

 `*` : Value at Address Operator
 `&` : Address of Operator